|Last Quarterly Update:||11/11/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand is driven by domestic trends in fish consumption and competition from imports.
 The profitability of individual companies depends on maximizing yield without depleting stocks.
 Industrial fisheries have advantages in fleet size and access to experienced crew members.
 Small-scale and “artisan” fisheries can compete effectively by serving a local market or by specializing in ultra-fresh fish.
-The industry is capital-intensive: average annual revenue per employee is about $690,000.
+The US industry is highly fragmented: more than 90 percent of companies operate a single establishment and have four or fewer employees.

 PRODUCTS, OPERATIONS & TECHNOLOGY